Working Group 1 War Studies

 - John David Young 2013-2017 (Vienna, Helsinki, Warsaw, Oslo)

 Scope: the aim and purpose of the Working Group

 The War Studies Working Group addresses war and violent conflict in all its aspects as the central business of the profession of arms.
 Traditionally, many of the papers focus at the operational and tactical level, combining contemporary experience with the broadening knowledge required by mid-career officers.

-Questions of policy and grand strategy may also be addressed in working group 6, security and defence policy and strategy.
+Questions of policy and grand strategy may also be addressed in working group 6, Security and Defence Policy and working group 10, Strategy.

 War, strategy, military campaigning, military tactics, military operations, naval operations, air operations, air force,

 Intelligence Engineering; Military Cross-cultural Competence; Russian Special Services; Comparative Strategy; Integrating Various Forms of Power in Conflict; NATO military scenarios; Multinational Capability Development Campaign; Psychotronic Weapons for Military Purposes; Mediation in Modern Armed Conflicts; Response to low-tech home-grown extremism; Innovation Theory and Military Operations Planning Process; Deterrence and Escalation Control as Components of Conflict Management; Integrated Multiplatform Approach to Joint Operations for Fighting Terrorism and Other International Threats; Amphibious Response as a Force Multiplier in the Nordic-Baltic Theatre; Assessing the Strategic Effect of Offensive Air Operations